What are Azure AD access reviews?

 - To maintain a policy's exception list: In an ideal world, all users would follow the access polices to secure access to your organization's resources.
 However, sometimes there are business cases that require you to make exceptions.
 As the IT admin, you can manage this task, avoid oversight of policy exceptions, and provide auditors with proof that these exceptions are reviewed regularly.

-- Ask group owners to confirm they still need guests in their groups: Employee access might be automated with some on-prem IAM, but not invited guests.
+- Ask group owners to confirm they still need guests in their groups: Employee access might be automated with some on premises IAM, but not invited guests.
 If a group gives guests access to business sensitive content, then it's the group owner's responsibility to confirm the guests still have a legitimate business need for access.

 - Have reviews recur periodically: You can set up recurring access reviews of users at set frequencies such as weekly, monthly, quarterly or annually, and the reviewers will be notified at the start of each review.
 Reviewers can approve or deny access with a friendly interface and with the help of smart recommendations.